Terms of Sale

 Aurukun Postcode – 4871, Bamaga Postcode – 4876, Cherbourg Postcode – 4605, Doomadgee Postcode 4830, Hope Vale Postcode – 4871, Injinoo Map Postcode – 4876, Kowanyama Postcode – 4871, Lockhart River Postcode – 4871, Mapoon Postcode – 4871, Mornington Island Postcode – 4825, Napranum Postcode – 4874, New Mapoon Postcode – 4876, Palm Island Postcode – 4816, Pormpuraaw Postcode – 4871, Seisia Postcode – 4876, Umagico Postcode – 4876, Woorabinda Postcode – 4713, Wujal Wujal Postcode – 4873 and Yarrabah Postcode – 4871.
 These areas may be modified or added to from time to time.

-Wine will be delivered using the Australia Post eParcel service.
-Depending on your location within Australia, the delivery time will usually be within 5 working days from the time we process your order.
+Wine will be delivered using the Wine Delivery Australia service, the Australia Post eParcel service will be used if a PO Box is selected as the delivery address..
+Depending on your location within Australia, the delivery time will usually be within 10 working days from the time we process your order.
 Deliveries are normally made between Monday and Friday, 9.00am and 5.00pm.

-If you are not available to accept delivery (and we have not otherwise agreed to delivery using the Authority to Leave option), the courier will leave a note for later collection from your nearest Post Office.
-The Post Office will only release the wine upon presentation of identification that corresponds to the name of the consignee.
-If the order is not collected within the timeframe notified to you by Australia Post, it will be returned to St Hallett's distribution centre.
+If you are not available to accept delivery (and we have not otherwise agreed to delivery using the Authority to Leave option), the courier will leave a note for later collection from your nearest distribution centre.
+The distribution centre will only release the wine upon presentation of identification that corresponds to the name of the consignee.
+If the order is not collected within the timeframe notified to you by Wine Delivery, it will be returned to St Hallett's distribution centre.
 If re-delivery is required, you will be responsible for any charges incurred in re-delivering the wine to you.

 St Hallett accepts no responsibility for deliveries to incorrect or incomplete addresses provided by customers.
 If you provide an incorrect address and delivery is completed, you will be responsible for the purchase.
 If you provide an incorrect address and delivery is not completed, the order will be returned to St Hallett's distribution centre and you will be responsible for any charges incurred in re-delivering the wine to the correct address.